-- It was already communicated to you confidentially some time ago that if the interests wouldn’t start up in an authoritative form, then a specific, special clause would have to be prepared by me, which states that fallible group members, who would have to be excluded during the time of building up, would have to do without all rights, as they are given in the statutes, and would no longer have access to the Center or to any interests of the group under any circumstances in their present lives.
+- It was already communicated to you confidentially some time ago that if the interests were not resolved in a significant form, then a special clause would have to be prepared by me, which states that fallible group members, who would have to be excluded during the time of the building up, would have to do without all rights, as they are given in the statutes, and would no longer have access to the Centre or to any interests of the group under any circumstances in their present lives.

 - We must hold to this, unfortunately, but it should still be explained clearly and plainly that such a special clause may only be created by us alone.

 These things are clear to me, and despite my reluctance, I also had to present this to the group recently.

 - That was surely of necessity, and in my opinion, it probably would have been better if these issues had been brought up in the reports because very much strain on the nerves would have remained spared to you through this.

 Partially, you are surely right, but now, I have the matter behind me, yes.
 Look here, here you have a copy of “Life and Death” and of “The Law of Love.”

 - Concerning the writings, I have to tell you that in the meantime, it has become of necessity that you compose an article that is directed against the use of nuclear power.

 That is a concern again, my son.
 Nevertheless, I am not a nuclear physicist, and I do not exactly understand a lot about these things.
 On the other hand, I have enough work with the drawing up of the spiritual teaching and with many other tasks.